neuropoly/template/README.md

 ```
 sbatch --time=24:00:00  --mem-per-cpu 4000 my_job.sh # will probably require batching several times, depending on number of subjects
 ```

+## Additional information

+To have the generated template registered to an existing space (eg, ICBM152), please open an [issue](https://github.com/neuropoly/template/issues) and we will follow-up with you.

 ## Licence
 This repository is under a MIT licence.